learndog/wipdots/vim/vim_basic_usage.md

 Windows
 * Switch windows... \<Leader\>ARROW or Ctrl-ARROW
+* Window operations use \<Leader\>w prefix
 * Close, Split, etc... \<Leader\>w
+    Close window... :q   (closing a window will keep the buffer) Horiz split command... :split or :sp
+    Vert split command...  :vsplit or :vsp
 * Maximizer Toggle... \<Leader\>m
+* Resize with META-ARROW (Alt key usually) but it may not work.
+    Try dragging the divider line with a mouse.

+Terminal
+* Terminal commands are prefix \<Leader\>t
+* :term for split above, ie horiz split (i is req'd in nvim to type commands)
+* :vsplit term for vertical split
+* :tab term for terminal in a new tab
+* nvim open term in same buffer... :enew | term (plus type i)
+* :bd to delete the terminal buffer
+* In nvim...
+Ctrl-W q to close the term window (but keep the buffer)
+* In nvim...
+Ctrl-W " to paste into the terminal from Vim

 Folds
 * Toggle folding... \<Leader\>z